TWM Blog

 AID

-Used by Google to link your activity across devices if you have logged in with the same Google account.
+Used by Google to link activity across devices and improve ad attribution.

 Maximum storage duration: 1 Year | Type: Marketing Cookies